-An Epic Mason Jar Cobb Salad with a light yogurt based ranch dressing!
-This easy mason jar salad is filled with chicken, hardboiled egg, crispy bacon, tomato, cucumber and avocado for one dynamite bite.
-An easy meal prep lunch that’s sure to fill you up and leave you satisfied.
+This Epic Mason Jar Cobb Salad recipe is made with an easy yogurt based ranch dressing.
+Filled with chicken, hardboiled egg, crispy bacon, tomato, cucumber and avocado for one dynamite bite after the other.

 Looking for more Cobb Salad Recipes?
 Try out my Southwestern Cobb Wedge Salad with a Poblano Dressing.